silnrsi/pysilfont/docs/scripts.md

 - input                 Input file of CD in XML format
 - output                Output file of CD in single line format

 ---

-#### Link to be set

-Will be link to details of these, probably in another document

----